rsnakeactual/cvedata/presentation.md

 Components of the CVSS: Base, Temporal, and Environmental scores.
 Though almost no one I’ve talked to uses temporal or environmental scores.

-## By way of example, behold!
-The Common Fruit Scoring System:
+## By way of example: The Common Fruit Scoring System:

 | Name | Edibility | Nutrition | Flavor | Stability | Sweetness | Total |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: |